Custom Properties (Metadata)

 Important

 Reference properties are only valid for Drafts and objects within Drafts.
 Projects cannot have reference properties.
+Note also that referenced properties cannot be self-referential so a custom object of type "Approval State" cannot have a reference property that relates to objects of type Approval State.

 Property Attributes